 Location: 201 St. Andrews Street / East Granville Street

 Description: The building faces southeast and is a four story red colored brick and concrete structure.
+The building is located in the center of Tarboro to the south of the courthouse.
 The green colored roof is sloped along the edge.

 Photos taken 2012